seanhess/simple-deploy-example/README.md

 Example in this repository
 --------------------------

-This repo contains an example node server with one-step deployment to a Ubuntu server.
+This repo contains an example node app with one-step deployment to a Ubuntu server.

     bin/deploy.sh origin/master